 - Writing the same genre for too long.

 By answering the 12 questions below, you’ll be able to diagnosis your writing roadblocks, and figure out how to break out of ruts (or how to keep your streak going).

-These questions will help you score your writing life in 2018.
+These questions will help you score your writing life for the year.